-Did you ever ask yourself "What is PHP actually?"
+Have you ever wondered "What is PHP?".
 You have certainly read or heard the term at least once.
-My experience shows that most people still have little idea of what PHP is and how it works.
-This article intends to fill this gap in knowledge and will be helpful if you're new to the topic of PHP and you still have little technical knowledge.
+My experience shows that most of the time there is still little idea of what PHP is and how it works.
+This article should fill this knowledge gap and help you if the topic PHP is new to you and you still have little technical knowledge.

 First and foremost, PHP is a scripting language.
 Developed in 1995 and originally called "Personal Home Page Tools", nowadays it is called "Hypertext Preprocessor", which is a more appropriate name because PHP generates server-side input for HTML - therefore, PHP makes HTML dynamic.